-- · A "Material uncertainty relating to going concern" section, drawing attention to note 1.2 to the audited consolidated financial statements, which indicates that the Group incurred a consolidated net loss of R1.6 billion during the year ended 31 July 2020 and, as of that date, the Group's consolidated current liabilities exceeded its consolidated current assets by R2.4 billion.
-The section indicates that, as disclosed in note 42 to the audited consolidated financial statements, the Group breached its banking covenants from 1 August 2020, and the breach was waived by the Group's financiers subsequent to year-end.
-The section continues to state that, as indicated in note 1.2 to the audited consolidated financial statements, these events or conditions, along with other matters as set forth in notes 1.2 and 42 to the audited consolidated financial statements, indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
-The summary consolidated financial statements are similarly impacted by these matters, which are addressed in note 3 to the summary consolidated financial statements. - The communication of other key audit matters.
+- A "Material uncertainty relating to going concern" section, drawing attention to note 1.2 to the audited consolidated financial statements, which indicates that the Group incurred a consolidated net loss of R1.6 billion during the year ended 31 July 2020 and, as of that date, the Group's consolidated current liabilities exceeded its consolidated current assets by R2.4 billion.
+The section indicates that, as disclosed in note 42 to the audited consolidated financial statements, the Group's financiers subsequent to year-end.
+The section continues to state that, as indicated in note 1.2 to the audited consolidated financial statements, these events or conditions, along with other matters as set forth in notes 1.2 and 42 to the audited financial statements, indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
+The summary consolidated financial statements. - The communication of other key audit matters.
 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements of the current period.